 For many real estate careers you will need to have a license issued by the state in which you intend to practice.
-This applies to brokers and realtors, and in some cases appraisers and assessors.
-For real estate agents and brokers there’s no getting around it—it’s a mandatory requirement for every state in the US as well as the District of Columbia.
+This applies to brokers and agents, and in some cases appraisers and assessors.
+For real estate agents and brokers there’s no getting around it—it’s a mandatory requirement for every state in the U.S. as well as the District of Columbia.

 Many states prepare their own unique testing, while others use a nationally prepared exam.
-The tests for brokers and realtors are comprehensive, with a certain percentage of the questions requiring potential professionals to solve mathematical problems while another percentage of the test deals with state-specific real estate law, rules and regulations.
+The tests for brokers and real estate agents are comprehensive, with a certain percentage of the questions requiring potential professionals to solve mathematical problems while another percentage of the test deals with state-specific real estate law, rules and regulations.

 Appraisers and Assessors